Menu

 Common Injuries Caused by Truck Accidents

-Because semi-trucks primarily use highways and interstates, truck accidents frequently occur at high rates of speed.
+Because semi-trucks primarily use highways and interstates, truck accidents frequently occur at high rates of speeds.
 This speed, combined with the weight and size of commercial trucks, can lead to very serious bodily injuries and even fatalities.
 Survivors of these collisions often suffer catastrophic injuries with life-changing effects that will impact them forever.
 Some of the most common injuries associated with truck accidents include:

 • Fractures and broken bones